Greenstand/treetracker-wallet-api/README.md

 We extended the library: [express-async-handler](https://github.com/Abazhenov/express-async-handler#readme) to build our customized error handling mechanism.

-If you need to break the normal logic work flow and inform the clients anything, say, some violation according to rules, then, just throw the HttpError object:
+If you need to break the normal logic work flow and inform the clients something, say, some violation according to rules, all you need to do is just throw the HttpError object:

 ```
 throw new HttpError(403, 'Do not have permission to do this operation...');
 ```

-Then the server would return to client with this response:
+The protocol layer would catch the object and return to client with this response:

 * Status code: 403